Stake sale in Bundesliga media rights business to launch early March -sources

 ($1 = 0.9405 euros)

-(Reporting by Emma-Victoria Farr, Alexander Huebner and Amy-Jo Crowley, additional reporting by Pablo Mayo Cerqueiro, editing by Elisa Martinuzzi and Alexander Smith)
+(Reporting by Emma-Victoria Farr, Alexander Huebner and Amy-Jo Crowley, additional reporting by Pablo Mayo Cerqueiro, editing by Elisa Martinuzzi, Alexander Smith and Christian Radnedge)

 ((emma-victoria.farr@thomsonreuters.com;))